Late Francoism: "Monocolor" Government

-Both "immobilists" and "aperturists" sought to ensure the regime's continuity, though their approaches diverged: the former aimed to preserve the authoritarian framework in a new monarchy "of July 18"—established by Franco rather than restored through dynastic claims—while the latter proposed expanding the regime's social base and participation through political associations within the Movement.
-The "immobilists," particularly their most rigid involutionist faction—termed "ultras" or the bunker for their resistance to change akin to Hitler's stance in the bunker of the Third Reich's Chancellery—dominated the National Council of the Movement.
-Their strength derived from military leadership support, operating through organizations such as the National Confederation of Ex-Combatants (led by former minister José Antonio Girón de Velasco), the Guardia de Franco, the José Antonio Doctrinal Circles, the Hermandad del Maestrazgo (presided over by Carlist Ramón Forcadell), the Spanish Priestly Brotherhood (directed by Miguel Oltra), Fuerza Nueva (headed by Blas Piñar), and the Guerrilleros de Cristo Rey (led by Mariano Sánchez-Covisa).
+Both immobilists and aperturists aimed to preserve the regime after Franco's death but diverged fundamentally: the former sought to maintain the authoritarian framework within a monarchy "of July 18", established by Franco rather than by dynastic right, while the latter advocated broadening participation through associations within the Movement.
+The immobilists, especially the most inflexible sector—termed "ultras" or the bunker for their resistance to change akin to Hitler's stance in the bunker of the Third Reich's Chancellery—dominated the National Council of the Movement.
+Their influence rested on strong military support and on a network of organizations, including the National Confederation of Ex-Combatants, the Guardia de Franco, the José Antonio Doctrinal Circles, the Hermandad del Maestrazgo, the Spanish Priestly Brotherhood, Fuerza Nueva, and the Guerrilleros de Cristo Rey.

-In these years, a third Francoist faction emerged, comprising former "aperturists" whose growing rift with "immobilists" led them to adopt an increasingly "reformist" stance, believing the only viable exit from Francoism was a "democracy" with "undefined contours" and guided from within power.
-The foremost "reformist" was former minister Manuel Fraga Iribarne, with key members including senior administrators and public company directors (Pío Cabanillas, Antonio Barrera de Irimo, Francisco Fernández Ordóñez), alongside young Movement cadres (José Miguel Ortí Bordás, Rodolfo Martín Villa, Gabriel Elorriaga Fernández, Adolfo Suárez).
-Leopoldo Calvo-Sotelo, Marcelino Oreja, and Alfonso Osorio, among others, formed the "Tácito" collective, oriented toward Christian democracy.
-These individuals would later play significant roles during the Spanish transition.
+A third faction emerged in these same years: the reformists, composed of former aperturists who viewed an internally guided, vaguely defined transition to "democracy" as the only viable exit from Francoism.
+Led by Manuel Fraga Iribarne, this group included senior administrators and public-sector executives (Pío Cabanillas, Antonio Barrera de Irimo, Francisco Fernández Ordóñez), and younger Movement cadres such as José Miguel Ortí Bordás, Rodolfo Martín Villa, Gabriel Elorriaga Fernández, and Adolfo Suárez.
+Another prominent subgroup was the Christian-democratic "Tácito" collective (Leopoldo Calvo-Sotelo, Marcelino Oreja, and Alfonso Osorio), whose members would later play significant roles in the Spanish transition.